MatheusNicolasTz/MatheusNicolasTz/README.md

 <h2>About Me</h2>

 <!-- I truly believe in helping people with technology and code. <br><br> -->
-I'm a developer from Brazil, digital nomad and passionate about programming.
-I'm a full-stack developer focused on web and mobile.
-But I also work as an IoT, AI and Blockchain developer.
-I study in depth in these areas of work, and I have currently started higher education courses for cybersecurity and game development.
-I position myself as a digital solutions engineer not being tied to a language or technology, even though I have specialized in Javascript and Python technologies, but any challenge I will be willing to dedicate myself to studying, overcoming and creating amazing things. <br><br>
+I'm a Brazilian developer, passionate about programming.
+I'm a front-end web developer.
+I am currently studying Javascript, ReactJs, Typescript and among other languages ​​and in 2023 I will start a software engineering college, I have been a Graphic Designer for almost 2 years and I am passionate about technology!
+I've done big projects as a designer but it's time to do big projects as a Software Engineer!
 <!-- It was a huge growth, I had incredible moments, and now I have a lot of friends that I carry as a family. -->

 <div align="center"><b>Lets connect.
 I'll answer very quickly.</b></div>